ijijn/roguelike/book/src/chapter_27.md

 The best way to test this is to uncomment out the `random_builder` code (and comment the `CellularAutomataBuilder` entry) and give it a go.
 It should play just like before.
 Once you've tested it, go back to always spawning the map type we're working on.

-## Grouped placement in our map - Enter the Voronoi!
+## Grouped placement in our map - Enter the Voronoi

 [Voronoi Diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram#targetText=In%20mathematics%2C%20a%20Voronoi%20diagram,specific%20subset%20of%20the%20plane.) are a wonderfully useful piece of math.
 Given a group of points, it builds a diagram of regions surrounding each point (which could be random, or might mean something; that's the beauty of math, it's up to you!) - with no empty space.
 We'd like to do something similar for our maps: subdivide the map into random regions and spawn *inside* those regions.
 Fortunately, RLTK provides a type of *noise* to help with that: cellular noise.